-ATARI is a clinical trial that has been designed based on laboratory research which shows that cancer cells with a specific abnormality (mutation) in a gene called ARID1A are more likely to be killed by a new class of anti-cancer therapy called ATR inhibitors.
+ATARI is a clinical trial that has been designed based on laboratory research which shows that cancer cells with a specific abnormality (mutation in a gene) called ARID1A are more likely to be killed by a new class of anti-cancer therapy called ATR inhibitors.
 This molecular abnormality ('ARID1A loss') is present more commonly in some specific types ('subtypes') of gynaecological cancers.
 Research has also shown that some cancers without an ARID1A mutation ('ARID1A no loss') can be killed by ATR inhibitors when these are given together with another type of drug called a PARP inhibitor.

 To test this, the ATARI trial is designed to assess the response (tumour shrinkage) in different groups (cohorts) of patients selected based on their cancer cell subtype and the presence of an abnormality in ARID1A.
-Based on these individual cancer characteristics, some patients will receive an ATR inhibitor drug (called 'ceralasertib') and others will receive an ATR inhibitor plus a PARP inhibitor (called 'olaparib').
+Based on your cancer subtype, if you decided to participate in the trial you would receive an ATR inhibitor drug (called 'ceralasertib') inhibitor plus a PARP inhibitor (called 'olaparib').